Table of contents

 Please comment and let me know what you thought of this Pranayama exercise!
 Do you incorporate diaphragmatic breathing like this, or other Pranayama into your Asana practice?
 Have you tried this full three-part breath?
 Do you have another Pranayama practice you particularly enjoy?
 Always remember, be kind!

-One thought on “Pranayama (Breathing) – Meditation March 2022: Yogic Breath / Three Part Breath”
+2 thoughts on “Pranayama (Breathing) – Meditation March 2023: Yogic Breath / Three Part Breath”